Thursday, 19 March 2026

 • Welcoming riders as they arrive allows you to check for lose laces, soft tyres and missing water bottles

-• Swapping bikes for a bike check lets people inspect different bikes and technologies though you can't force anyone to hand over their bike
+• Swapping bikes for a bike check lets people inspect different bikes and technologies though you can't force anyone to hand over their beloved bike

-• You do need to cover the bases and if you feel the group is experienced you can skip the bike check but if you get confirmation from riders that they have checked their bikes
+• You do need to cover the bases and if you feel the group is experienced you can skip the bike check but only if you get confirmation from riders that they have checked their bikes

 Leading a ride